izzulgod/sorachio1b-ftqlora/README.md

 # sorachio1b-ftqlora

-## Overview

-**sorachio-1b-it** is a fine-tuned version of `google/gemma-3-1b-it`, optimized for multi-turn, assistant-style conversation.
-The project's goal wasn't just to improve technical metrics, but to shape a **consistent conversational persona** — friendly, approachable, and culturally adaptive in an Indonesian context — while remaining lightweight enough to train on a single free-tier Colab GPU.

 This repository contains the **full training pipeline** (code only — no dataset or weights), from raw dialogue curation to a deployable GGUF model.

 ## Highlights